ember-learn/guides-source/guides/v3.5.0/tutorial/installing-addons.md

 Our primary focus with mirage will be in the `config.js` file, which is where we can define our API endpoints and our data.
 We will be following the [JSON-API specification](http://jsonapi.org/) which requires our data to be formatted a certain way.
-Let's configure Mirage to send back our rentals that we had defined above by updating `mirage/config.js`:
+Let's configure Mirage to send back our rentals that we had defined above by updating `mirage/config.js`.

+Notice that in the first line of the function we set `this.namespace` to `/api`.
+Setting namespace lets mirage know to only provide data for URL requests that start with `api`.
+For example, the data we are providing below will be substituted when a request comes in at `/api/rentals`.

 ```javascript {data-filename="mirage/config.js" data-diff="+1,+2,+3,+4,+5,+6,+7,+8,+9,+10,+11,+12,+13,+14,+15,+16,+17,+18,+19,+20,+21,+22,+23,+24,+25,+26,+27,+28,+29,+30,+31,+32,+33,+34,+35,+36,+37,+38,+39,+40,+41,+42,+43,+44,+45,-46,-47,-48,-49,-50,-51,-52,-53,-54,-55,-56,-57,-58,-59,-60,-61,-62,-63,-64,-65,-66,-67,-68,-69,-70"}
 export default function() {